Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Hepatx

 Hepatx is creating therapies for severely damaged livers.
-Chronic liver disease affects 3.9 million Americans and is the cause of death for over 40,000.
+Chronic liver disease affects 3.9 million Americans and is the cause of death for more than 40,000.
 The founders of Hepatx are developing a regenerative solution enabling hepatocyte production for therapeutic purposes.
 That means regenerating liver cells to avoid the cost and morbidity of whole organ transplant.
-Over 200,000 people in the U.S. need a liver transplant but only a few thousand get some.
-Hepatx aims to fix the liver by taking fat tissue, turns that into liver cells and introduce that into patients to regrow the liver.
+More than 200,000 people in the U.S. need a liver transplant but only a few thousand get one.
+Hepatx aims to fix the liver by taking fat tissue, turning that into liver cells and introducing that into patients to regrow the liver.

 Plexus